Bonnie Raitt: 2000–2007

 In March 2000, Raitt was inducted into the Rock and Roll Hall of Fame in Cleveland, Ohio.
 Silver Lining was released in 2002.
 In the US, it reached number 13 on the Billboard chart and was later certified Gold.
-It contains the singles "I Can't Help You Now", "Time of Our Lives", and the title track.
+It contains the singles "I Can't Help You Now", "Time of Our Lives", and the title track (a cover version of David Gray's original song).
 All three singles charted within the top 40 of the US Adult Contemporary chart.

-On March 19, 2002, Bonnie Raitt received a star on the Hollywood Walk of Fame for her contributions to the recording industry, located at 1750 N. Vine Street.
+On March 19, 2002, Raitt received a star on the Hollywood Walk of Fame for her contributions to the recording industry, located at 1750 N. Vine Street.
 In 2003 Capitol Records released the compilation album The Best of Bonnie Raitt.
 It contains songs from her prior Capitol albums from 1989 to 2002 including Nick of Time, Luck of the Draw, Longing in Their Hearts, Road Tested, Fundamental, and Silver Lining.
 Raitt was featured on the album True Love by Toots and the Maytals, which won the Grammy Award in 2004 for Best Reggae Album.

 Souls Alike was released in September 2005.
 In the US, it reached the top 20 on the Billboard chart.
 It contains the singles "I Will Not Be Broken" and "I Don't Want Anything to Change", which both charted in the top 40 of the US Adult Contemporary chart.
 In 2006, she released the live DVD/CD Bonnie Raitt and Friends, which was filmed as part of the critically acclaimed VH1 Classic Decades Rock Live! concert series, featuring special guests Keb' Mo', Alison Krauss, Ben Harper, Jon Cleary, and Norah Jones.
 The DVD was released by Capitol Records on August 15.
 Bonnie Raitt and Friends, which was recorded live in Atlantic City, NJ on September 30, 2005, features never-before-seen performance and interview footage, including four duets not included in the VH1 Classic broadcast of the concert.
-The accompanying CD features 11 tracks, including the radio single "Two Lights in the Nighttime" (featuring Ben Harper).
+The accompanying CD features 11 tracks, including the radio single "Two Lights in the Nighttime", featuring Ben Harper.
 In 2007, Raitt contributed to Goin' Home: A Tribute to Fats Domino.
 With Jon Cleary, she sang a medley of "I'm in Love Again" and "All by Myself" by Fats Domino.

-Raitt is interviewed on screen and appears in performance footage in the 2005 documentary film Make It Funky!, which presents a history of New Orleans music and its influence on rhythm and blues, rock and roll, funk and jazz.
+Raitt is interviewed and appears in performance footage in the 2005 documentary film Make It Funky!, which presents a history of New Orleans music and its influence on rhythm and blues, rock and roll, funk and jazz.
 In the film, Raitt performs "What is Success" with Allen Toussaint and band, a song he wrote and that Raitt included on her 1974 album Streetlights.